 In April 1907, the Board of Guardians received a letter from Mr. Heastie resigning because of bad health.
 His wife also resigned, 15 applications were received for the post of master / matron and in June Mr. and Mrs. Hoyle were appointed.
 Miss M.Barton, the assistant matron, resigned.
 Miss Hughes of the Leeds Union Workhouse infirmary was appointed assistant nurse.

 In June a retirement party was held for Mr.& Mrs. Heastie in recognition of their 23 years service.
-They were presented with a porcelain dinner service in gold and blue pattern plus some art pottery by Mr. Robinson, the senior officer on the staff.
+They were presented with a porcelain dinner service in gold and blue pattern and some art pottery by Mr. Robinson, the senior officer on the staff.
 In August they had their official presentation by the Guardians and received a silver tea and coffee service and a massive salver in the Queen Anne pattern.

 Also in June it was reported that William Swallow, 73 years, was found on removal from Deanhouse gate lodge to the hospital that he had £1 2s 2d in his possession.
-As the amount consisted chiefly of gifts it was decided that the sum should be retained for him ( should he recover from his ailment ) and given to him in installments.
+As the amount consisted chiefly of gifts it was decided that the sum should be retained for him ( should he recover from his ailment ) and given to him in instalments.

 In November the Board of Guardians committee had declined an application from the master for his son to be able to spend week-ends with him.
 The Local Government Board had sanctioned his daughter living with him but not the son who was only permitted to go as a visitor.
 Some of the members said that although the decision might be legally right it was morally wrong.
-At a previous committee meeting it was proposed that a piano be purchased for Deanhouse this was approved provided that the cost did not exceed £30.
+At a previous committee meeting it was proposed that a piano be purchased for Deanhouse and this this was approved provided that the cost did not exceed £30.

 To round off the year , the inmates had two treats.
 The first was a concert organized by Frances Littlewood, a Guardian.
 The artistes were the misses Littlewood and Mr. Robinson one of the house officers.
 Mr. Platt gave some recitations.